aovzerk/Fellowship-overlay/README.md

   - Player name and class
   - Spirit (numeric only)
   - Equipped relics with cooldown visualization
+  - Cdrs selected skills based on gem bonuses
-- Smart Spirit highlighting based on relic bonuses
+- Smart Spirit highlighting based on gem bonuses
 - Draggable UI
 - Minimal and compact layout for in-game usage